manojps/google-play-apps-crawler-scrapy/README.md

 The data points collected are as follows.

-app_id: App’s ID on Google Play \n
+app_id: App’s ID on Google Play

-item_name: Display name of app \n
+item_name: Display name of app

-updated: Date of last update \n
+updated: Date of last update

 author: Name of publisher

 filesize: File size of app

 downloads: Download numbers for app

 version: Version number of app

 compatibility: Android version compatibility of app

 content_rating: Maturity rating of content

 author_link: Publisher website link and/or email address

 genre: Category under which app is published

 price: Price of app

-rating_value: User rating value review_number : Number of user reviews
+rating_value: User rating value

+review_number : Number of user reviews

 description: App description

 iap: In-app purchase available or not

 developer_badge: Google Developer badge (if any)

 physical_address: Contact information of publisher

 video_url: Video preview URL

 developer_id: Publisher portfolio link in Google Play

 You can find more about the dataset at http://alo.ventures/google-play-apps-data-and-reviews-dataset/